Stephen Hurd

 Stephen Arthur Hurd (born January 25, 1968) is an American gospel musician.
-He started his music career, in 2000, with the release of, Minister Stephen A. Hurd & Corporate Worship, Vol. 1, that was released by Hurd the Word Music.
+He started his music career, in 2000, with the release of, Minister Stephen A. Hurd & Corporate Worship, Vol. 1, which was released by Hurd the Word Music.
 His second album, In the Overflow, Vol. 2, was released by Integrity Music in 2001.
 The third release, A Call to Worship, was released by Integrity Records alongside Epic Records and Sony Urban in 2004.
 This would be his first album to breakthrough on the Billboard magazine Gospel Albums chart.
 He released his fourth album, My Destiny, with Integrity Music alongside Columbia Records in 2006, and this charted on the aforementioned chart.
-The fifth album, Times of Refreshing, released in 2008 with Integrity Music, again this charted on the aforementioned chart.
-His sixth album released in 2012 by HYW Music, O That Men Would Worship, and this charted on the aforementioned chart.
+The fifth album, Times of Refreshing, released in 2008 with Integrity Music, again charted on the aforementioned chart.
+His sixth album was released in 2012 by HYW Music, O That Men Would Worship, and charted on the aforementioned chart.